twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 ```

 - `npm run cf-deploy` runs the OpenNext build and uploads the bundle to Pages; pass `--project-name` the first time (or hardcode it in the script). `npm run cf:deploy` remains as a local alias if you prefer the colon style.
+- The command expects `CLOUDFLARE_API_TOKEN` to be present in your shell.
+When running locally you can export it or use `wrangler login` instead of the token.

 ## 5. Custom Domain (Optional)